 This sauce would be great with other proteins as well, or as a dipping sauce for some kabobs.

-I hope you give this homemade sweet and sour sauce a try and see how easy and completely delicious it is!
+I hope you give this homemade sweet and sour sauce a try next time you need some.
+You'll see how easy and completely delicious it is!

 - ½ cup water